Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Fly Bite Dermatitis

-It should be treated with a compound like that will keep the flies off of animals.
-(Flys-Off is a good repellent I use to keep the flys from biting the edges of my dogs´ ears.)
+It should be treated with a compound like Flys-Off that will keep the flies off of animals.
+(Flys-Off is a good repellent I use to keep the flies from biting the edges of my dogs' ears.)
 Before applying any ointments, clean the ears with soapy water and betadine from your first aid kit, then dab dry with a cotton ball.
-Flys-Off

 If you recognize the black wax and see ear mites, the ear canals can be cleaned and the mites can be treated with olive oil at home.